 A significant advancement in cloud database systems is represented by Amazon Aurora, a well-known member of the Amazon Web Services (AWS) database family.
 Amazon Aurora is a fully managed Relational Database Management System (RDBMS) for cloud-based applications designed to provide a scalable, high-performance, and affordable solution.

-Because it was developed using cloud-native concepts, Amazon Aurora combines the greatest features of both MySQL and PostgreSQL.
-All of the performance and availability of high-end commercial databases are combined with the user-friendly interface of open-source databases.
+Because it was developed using cloud-native concepts, Amazon Aurora combines the greatest features of MySQL and PostgreSQL.
+It offers all the performance and availability of high-end commercial databases with the user-friendly interface of open-source databases.

 Amazon Aurora empowers users by providing a completely managed experience for typical database activities, such as patch management, hardware provisioning, and backups, which are handled automatically by the service itself.
 This is similar to its counterpart, AWS RDS.